gooseberry/training/docs/exercises/trx-clock-press.md

     * TRX Suspension Trainer

---8<-- "trx-plank.md"
+--8<-- "trx-press.md"

 ## Instructions

 1. With your wrists facing down, bend one elbow into a chest press while your extend the other arm out to the side keeping that elbow straight.
 2. Push your arms back into the starting position.
-3. Repeat steps 1 & 2, alternating which are extends out to the side.
+3. Repeat steps 1 & 2, swapping out which arm extends to the side.

 ## Variations